-Plan Change 8 revised the internal boundary setback, road setback, coverage and earthworks rules for Māori land in the Papakāinga/Kāinga Nohoanga zone, to better facilitate use and development of that land.
+The purpose of Plan Change 8 is to revise the internal boundary setback, road setback, coverage and earthworks rules for Māori land in the Papakāinga/Kāinga Nohoanga zone, to better facilitate use and development of that land.

-The Plan Change extended the definition of Māori land which applies within the Papakāinga/Kāinga Nohoanga zone, to include general land owned by Māori within the zone which is not formally "Māori land" under the Te Ture Whenua Māori Act 1993 (TTWMA), but which is still owned by descendants of the original grantees of the Māori Reserve land under the Port Cooper, Port Levy or Akaroa Deeds of Purchase by the Crown in the mid 19th Century.
-This was done by adding to the definition of Māori Land in the District Plan, land owned by Maori which is in following categories:
+The Plan Change also proposes to extend the definition of Māori land which applies within the Papakāinga/Kāinga Nohoanga zone, to include general land owned by Māori within the zone which is not formally "Māori land" under the Te Ture Whenua Māori Act 1993 (TTWMA), but which is still owned by descendants of the original grantees of the Māori Reserve land under the Port Cooper, Port Levy or Akaroa Deeds of Purchase by the Crown in the mid 19th Century.
+This is proposed to be done, by adding to the definition of Māori Land in the District Plan, land owned by Maori which is in following categories:

-- i) land where a status declaration under the Māori Affairs Amendment Act 1967 was made converting Māori freehold land to general title, and where there have been no subsequent changes of ownership; - ii) land where one or more owners are able to provide written evidence of Whakapapa to the original grantees of the land as confirmed by the Te Runanga o Ngāi Tahu Whakapapa Unit or the Māori Land Court; - iii) land which is vested in a Trust or Maori incorporation under the TTWMA; and - iv) land which is owned by Runanga with authority over the area in which the original Maori Reserve is located.
+- i) land where a status declaration under the Māori Affairs Amendment Act 1967 was made converting Māori freehold land to general title, and where there have been no subsequent changes of ownership; - land where one or more owners are able to provide written evidence of Whakapapa to the original grantees of the land as confirmed by the Te Runanga o Ngāi Tahu Whakapapa Unit or the Māori Land Court; - iii) land which is vested in a Trust or Maori incorporation under the TTWMA; and - iv) land which is owned by Runanga with authority over the area in which the original Maori Reserve is located.